 Have you ever found yourself organizing a party, trying to figure out how many snacks to buy so everyone gets an equal share, and there are no leftovers?
-Or perhaps you’re coordinating a team project, and you need to schedule regular meetings so that each member can attend without conflicts?
+Think about it: or perhaps you’re coordinating a team project, and you need to schedule regular meetings so that each member can attend without conflicts?
 These everyday scenarios often involve a fundamental mathematical concept: the least common multiple.
 This simple yet powerful tool helps us find the smallest number that is a multiple of two or more numbers.

 Understanding the Least Common Multiple